Ghost for Startups: Editor's Take

-Is Ghost worth it in April 2026?
-Our editorial take based on community feedback, public reviews, and SaaSOffers research — including pros, cons, pricing, and whether to claim the Free Self-Hosted deal.
+Is Ghost worth it in May 2026?
+Our editorial take based on community feedback, public reviews, and SaaSOffers research, including pros, cons, pricing, and whether to claim the Free Self-Hosted deal.

 Editor's Take: Ghost

-Ghost is a credible option in the developer tools category for startup teams.
+Ghost is a credible option in the developer & it category for startup teams.
 The Free Self-Hosted deal through SaaSOffers makes it more accessible than the standard pricing would suggest.
 Combine it with the SaaSOffers deal and the math usually works out for early-stage budgets.

 Claim Ghost DealGhost Pros